 Last night should have been very peaceful but unfortunately I was awoken by little birds signing their hearts out at 04:00, though I mustn't complain as I think it's one of the loveliest sounds on God's earth.
 Trouble is they were joined by all the local pigeons cooing at 04:30.
-I think the problem is they go to sleep when I gets dark as there's nothing to keep them interested or occupied, so then wake up early in the morning as a consequence.
+I think the problem is they go to sleep when it gets dark as there's nothing to keep them interested or occupied, so wake up early in the morning as a consequence.
 We have the same problem at home.
-I think maybe I should consider putting a large screen LCD television in a waterproof container and sticking it on the garage roof facing towards the hedges and oak trees at the bottom of the garden.
-That way the birds can spend the evenings perched watches a few soaps, the news and maybe a fit of match of the day. that way they'll stay up longer and sleep longer thus giving us some peace in the mornings.
+I think maybe I should consider putting a large screen LCD television in a waterproof container and sticking it on the garage roof facing towards the hedges and oak trees at the bottom of the neighbours garden.
+That way the birds can spend the evenings perched watching a few soaps, the news and maybe a bit of 'Match of the Day'.
+That way they'll stay up longer and sleep longer giving us some peace in the mornings.

 At 05:30 I had the birds singing, The Chef snoring like a pig and next doors heating boiler purring away in my ear.
 Ohhh it's good to be back on the road.

 We hung around in the pub car park until 11:30 before setting out on the fifteen mile journey to Chowdene Campsite (N53.978199° W1.051881°), just a ten minute walk from the Park & Ride site and a shopping centre.
 We were due to arrive there at exactly 12:00, the earliest time for new arrivals, however we hit a long traffic jam on what must have been the York ring road, delaying us quite a bit, but never mind, once there we were soon set up for our two night stay.